erica/useful-things/README.md

 This is a fairly simple implementation that assumes each GIF frame is linearly spaced out.
 Use <tt>initWithGIFImagePath:</tt> or <tt>loadGIFFromPath:</tt>.

 ***Guided Tour***
 What it says on the wrapper.
 Create a tour, add stages, and let 'er rip.
-Write-up forthcoming on InformIT.
-I'll link when it goes live.
+Read [the post about this](http://www.informit.com/articles/article.aspx?p=2216999) on InformIT.
 <pre>- (void) setupTour
 {
     tour = [[GuidedTour alloc] init];